inspire-group/PatchCleanser/README.md

 Code for "[PatchCleanser:  Certifiably Robust Defense against Adversarial Patches for Any Image Classifier](https://arxiv.org/abs/2108.09135)" in USENIX Security Symposium 2022.

-Update 02/06: make some minor changes to the model loading and update the [pretrained weights](https://drive.google.com/drive/folders/1Ewks-NgJHDlpeAaGInz_jZ6iczcYNDlN?usp=sharing)
+Update 02/2022: make some minor changes for the model loading script and update the [pretrained weights](https://drive.google.com/drive/folders/1Ewks-NgJHDlpeAaGInz_jZ6iczcYNDlN?usp=sharing)

 Update 01/2022: Our paper is accepted by USENIX Security Symposium 2022.
 We will release the camera-ready version soon!